 According to the Q1 2017 Forrester Wave report on robotic process automation (RPA), enterprises are under immense pressure to digitize operations, and most see RPA as a part of their automation strategy.
 Forrester notes that RPA boosts productivity with minimal process change, brings an easy-to-calculate ROI, and is a fresh alternative to the “big spend” of typical business process management programs.

 In the context of financial process automation (FPA), organizations have an incredible opportunity to leverage RPA and reap those benefits Forrester notes above.
-We sat down with Wesley Keller, Director of the FPA Product Marketing Team at Kofax, to chat about the the state of RPA in FPA.
+We sat down with Art Sarno, Product Marketing Director for financial process automation solutions at Kofax, to chat about the the state of RPA in FPA.

 What is robotic process automation?